Sage-Bionetworks/portals/src/README.md

 We are currently using [Dart Sass](https://sass-lang.com/dart-sass) and taking advantage of its [module system](https://sass-lang.com/documentation/at-rules/use).
 Key differences between the module system and the legacy `@import` rule are

-* `@use` imports can use namespaces.
+- `@use` imports can use namespaces.
 They do not load global variables.
-* Each file is loaded only once if called via `@use`.
+- Each file is loaded only once if called via `@use`.

-To support building the package without specifying a portal configuration, we have empty overrides files at [src/style/_variable_overrides.scss](style/_variable_overrides.scss) and [src/style/_style_overrides.scss](style/_style_overrides.scss).
+To support building the package without specifying a portal configuration, we have empty overrides files in the test configuration.
 Without these files, Sass compilation will fail.

 We ensure that overrides in Portal configurations are used over these blank configurations by placing the active configuration folder earlier in the order of the (load paths)[https://sass-lang.com/documentation/cli/dart-sass#load-path] in our `build-css` command in [package.json](../package.json).